eyedeekay/httptunnel/README.md

   * Self-supervising, Self-restarting on Unixes
   * CONNECT support
-  * "New Ident" signaling interface(Unix-only for now)
+  * "New Ident" signaling interface(Unix-only for now)(I guess I might have done for Windows too now but I haven't tried it out yet).